Embarked: 221 men

 Previous vessel: Almorah

 Surgeon Superintendent James Bowman

 Convicts and passengers of the Lord Eldon identified in the Hunter Valley

 was built at Shields in 1802 .She was the next convict ship to leave England for New South Wales after the departure of the Almorah

-The convicts came from counties in England, Scotland and Wales - Gloucester, Leicester, Stafford, London, Middlesex, Devon, Northumberland, Salop, Cumberland, Nottingham, Derby, York, Surrey, Wiltshire, Somerset, Lancaster, Lincoln, Southhampton, Durham, Norfolk, Stafford, Worcester, Essex, Bedford, Hereford, Hertford, Warwick, Bucks, Oxford, Plymouth, Flint, Carmarthen, Ayr, Dumfries, Inverary, Edinburgh, Glasgow, Stirling and Aberdeen.
+The convicts came from counties in England, Scotland and Wales - Gloucester, Leicester, Stafford, London, Middlesex, Devon, Northumberland, Salop, Cumberland, Nottingham, Derby, York, Surrey, Wiltshire, Somerset, Lancaster, Lincoln, Southampton, Durham, Norfolk, Stafford, Worcester, Essex, Bedford, Hereford, Hertford, Warwick, Bucks, Oxford, Plymouth, Flint, Carmarthen, Ayr, Dumfries, Inveraray, Edinburgh, Glasgow, Stirling and Aberdeen.
 There were also several who had been court-martialled at Chatham CM, Gibraltar CM, Madras CM and Isle of Wight CM.

 departed England on 9th April 1817 and called at Madeira where one prisoner escaped by swimming ashore.

 Rio De Janeiro

 The Military Guard consisted of a Detachment of 30 men of the 46th.
 Regt. under the command of Lt.
 Norman McLean of the Royals or 1st.
 Regt. of Foot.